brightcove/brightcove-player-sdk-ios-ima/README.md

                                          ]];
 ```

 Creating the playback controller is specific to IMA.
 Create your playback controller as you did above, but instead of your video container view, pass in the `contentOverlayView` from the player view as your `adContainer`.
 The `contentOverlayView` is a special view used for overlaying views on the main video content.
-You should also use `nil` instead of `[manager defaultControlsViewStrategy]` if you were using that as your `viewStrategy` (this was the older method for using built-in controls).

 ```
 // Create the playback controller.